matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Sessions
 --------
 A session is a group of requests sent within a short amount of time by the same client.
+Sessions time out after a short amount of time without any requests.
 Starting a session is known as going "online".
 Its purpose is to wrap up the expiry of presence and typing notifications into a clearer scope.
 A session starts when the client makes any request.
 A session ends when the client doesn't make a request for a particular amount of time (times out).